cargo2nix/cargo2nix/examples/3-static-resources/README.md

 [`include_str!()`]: https://doc.rust-lang.org/std/macro.include_str.html
 [`include_bytes!()`]: https://doc.rust-lang.org/std/macro.include_bytes.html

-This example project will demonstrate how to use the `localPatterns` argument to customize which files should be included in the `cargo2nix` build.
+This example uses some templates that must be included in the source.
 For the sake of demonstration, this project will use the [`ructe`] template engine to generate text according to a statically-embedded template file.

 [`ructe`]: https://github.com/kaj/ructe